 - What if I receive multiple offers, from different recruiters–how do I handle this?

 The professional recruiter is well qualified and eager to help you negotiate the best compensation package possible.
-In the event of multiple offers at the same time, be up front about it and follow your heart to the opportunity that is the best match for you.
-You may need to pursue each offer almost to its conclusion until you are able to make a decision.
-These can be some real moments of soul searching.
+In the event of multiple offers at the same time, be up front about this and follow your heart to the opportunity that is the best match for you.
+You may need to pursue each offer nearly to its conclusion until you are able to make the best decision for you and your family.
+These can be real moments of soul searching.

 Give feedback to the recruiter, and speak up if something doesn’t feel right.
 In the end. it’s your deal.
 Remember that the sooner you can give regrets to the other recruiter, the better and kinder it is.
-Who knows when you’ll need to reach out to that same recruiter in the future!
-You will be amazed at what a small community it is of hospitality professionals.
+Who knows when you’ll need to reach out to that same recruiter in the future?
+You will be amazed at what a small community of hospitality professionals this can be.

 - How do I know if a recruiter can help me, and if they are trustworthy, honest and professional?